 Why should a cable be wired incorrectly?
-Well it's just so easy to do when making up a cable.
 Anyone who has spent time with a soldering iron will know that out of a bunch of twenty cables there's going be one that's the wrong way round.
+It normally happens when you wire all the female connectors then start on the males, or vice versa.
+The first male is the most likely to be wired wrongly as the hot and cold pins are the opposite way around to the female.
+And don't trust that if you buy your cables rather than make them up yourself then they will all be correct.
 A cable tester will be your friend.

 So the phase button is an easy get-out-of-jail card for an incorrectly wired cable.

 There can be another use of the phase button and that is where a number of microphones are used quite close together - a drum set is a good example.
 It can happen by chance that the overall sound is better with one of the mics - other than the overheads - inverted.
 You might also consider that the heads of the snare and toms push away from the microphones when struck, but the head of the kick pushes towards the mic.
-You might want to try inverting the kick to see if this makes any useful difference.
+You might want to try inverting the kick (or all of the mics except the kick) to see if this makes any useful difference.